ThePoShWolf/Discordant/README.md

 PowerShell wrapper for [Discord.Net](https://github.com/discord-net/Discord.Net).

-This module was originally developed for personal use, but after presenting at the PowerShell Summit 2023 about a Discord Bot built in Azure Functions, I decided to rush this out and published it.
+This module was originally developed for personal use, but after presenting at the PowerShell Summit 2023 about a Discord Bot built in Azure Functions, I decided to rush this out and publish it.
 It has a lot of rough edges, but supports enough things to manage a Discord bot.
 More functionality and polish will be added.

 PRs encouraged!